 The Medical Council of Canada Qualifying Examination (MCCQE) Part I is a summative examination that assesses the critical medical knowledge and clinical decision-making ability of a candidate at a level expected of a medical student who is completing their medical degree in Canada.

 Candidates graduating and completing the MCCQE Part I typically enter supervised practice.
 Aside from formal accreditation processes of the undergraduate and postgraduate education programs, the MCCQE Part I is the national standard for medical schools across Canada and, therefore, is administered at the end of medical school.

-You must take and pass the MCCQE Part I and the MCCQE Part II to obtain the Licentiate of the Medical Council of Canada (LMCC).
-Canadian Medical Regulatory Authorities may require you to have the LMCC to apply for a medical licence within their province or territory.
+You must take and pass the MCCQE Part I and meet the Licentiate of the Medical Council of Canada (LMCC) eligibility criteria.
+Canadian medical regulatory authorities may require you to have the LMCC to apply for a medical licence within their province or territory.

 Each category has four domains, and each is assigned a specific content weighting on the exam: